Graduate Assistantship Frequently Asked Questions

 Do health benefits or insurance come with my assistantship?

-No. However, graduate assistants may purchase health insurance through Student Health Services.
+No. Domestic students may wish to explore insurance options through the MNSure state exchange.
 International students are required to purchase health insurance if they are not already covered.
 See http://www.stcloudstate.edu/healthservices/insurance.asp for more information.

 How often do I get paid?